 Convenience

-Although the train is a good budget option, if you arrive after 24:00, you will have to wait up to 4 hours until the next available train.
-Furthermore, once you arrive at Helsinki train station, you will then need to find alternate transportation to reach your hotel.
+Although the train is a good budget option, because it’s a commonly used mode of transport, the train can become crowded.
+It’s recommended mainly for those traveling with very little luggage.
+Note that if you arrive on a red eye flight after 24:00, you’ll have to wait up to 4 hours until the next available train.
+Furthermore, once you arrive at Helsinki’s central train station, you will need to find alternate transportation to reach your hotel.

 Useful Tips